truenas/middleware/docs/userguide/index.rst

 FreeNAS® supports two modes of rsync operation:

 * **rsync module mode:** exports a directory tree, and its configured settings, as a symbolic name over an unencrypted connection.
 This mode requires that at least one module be defined on the rsync server.
-It can be defined in the FreeNAS® GUI under Services → Rsync → Rsync Modules.
+It can be defined in the FreeNAS® GUI under :menuselection:`Services --> Rsync --> Rsync Modules`.
 In other operating systems, the module is defined in `rsyncd.conf(5) <http://www.samba.org/ftp/rsync/rsyncd.conf.html>`_.

 * **rsync over SSH:** synchronizes over an encrypted connection.
 Requires the configuration of SSH user and host public keys.